ODA Spending

 Multilateral Spending and Commitments

-In line with its overall ODA policy, much of Norway’s funding for health is distributed through the multilateral system.
+In line with overall ODA policy, much of Norway’s funding for health is distributed through the multilateral system.
 In 2022, Norway channeled 49% of total health ODA as core contributions to multilaterals, surpassing the DAC average of 34%.
 Norway’s commitment to multilateral funding for global health is outlined in the 2019 white paper, Norway’s Role and Interests in Multilateral Cooperation.

 Funding & Policy Outlook